Joel is a psychologist researching topics of religion. He has a BA in psychology an MA in education, and a PhD in Behavioral Analysis

-In fact, in their August 31st, 2013 podcast, titled “Why Are Atheists More Intelligent,” the hosts of atheist podcast, Reasonable Doubts looked at some of these studies, arguing that high intelligence – especially the slow, analytical thinking brought on by continued education – tended to serve as a compensation for religion in most of these areas, save for loneliness.
+In fact, in their August 31st, 2013 podcast titled “Why Are Atheists More Intelligent,” the hosts of the atheist podcast Reasonable Doubts looked at some of these studies, arguing that high intelligence—especially the slow, analytical thinking brought on by continued education—tended to serve as a compensation for religion in most of these areas, save for loneliness.

 Looking at early childhood studies, the podcasters stated that religious presuppositions of design and purpose were inherent and intuitive, “We naturally grow into [these beliefs], and we have to be taught out of them …if forced to answer quickly, even educated scientists would seem to be more sympathetic to agent causation explanations.”

-In a recent study conducted by the London School of Economics and the Erasmus University Medical Center in the Netherlands, the institutions found that participation in religious organizations is strongly linked to sustained happiness.
-This study compared religious participation to a number of alternative routes to existential fulfillment – which included continual education – and found that religious participation trumped education in terms of personal fulfillment.
+In a 2015 study conducted by the London School of Economics and the Erasmus University Medical Center in the Netherlands, the institutions found that participation in religious organizations is strongly linked to sustained happiness.
+This study compared religious participation to a number of alternative routes to existential fulfillment—which included continual education—and found that religious participation trumped education in terms of personal fulfillment.

 And this isn’t just for the healthy person.
-A 2005 study found that people suffering chronic illness and pain sought out – and found – an effective coping mechanism in certain kinds of religious beliefs and practices.
+A 2005 study found that people suffering from chronic illness and pain sought out—and found—an effective coping mechanism in certain kinds of religious beliefs and practices.

 The Godless Church and the Atheists Taking the US by Storm

 The Rise of the Atheist Church

 These emotional, mental, and physical benefits of religious practices and communities may explain the rising trend of “Atheist Churches”—most notably Sunday Assembly—which are being seen increasingly through America and Europe.